zbango/gym-saas/docs/desktop-vertical-slices.md

 ## Wails binding organization

-Wails provides one global namespace (`window.go.main.App`), but feature code does not need to collect every method in one `wails.ts` file.
+Wails provides one global namespace, but the desktop binds separate API
+objects: `window.go.main.MemberAPI`, `window.go.main.MembershipPlanAPI`, and
+`window.go.main.DesktopAPI`.
+This prevents a growing all-purpose `App` object.

 - `src/platform/wails.ts` is the small, framework-specific global boundary.
 - `src/features/members/api.ts` owns only Member calls and Member transport types.
+- `src/features/plans/api.ts` owns only Membership Plan calls and transport types.
 - `src/features/updates/api.ts` owns only updater calls and types.
-- A new feature gets its own `features/<feature>/api.ts`; it does not extend a global list of bindings.
+- A new feature gets its own `features/<feature>/api.ts`; it does not extend a global list of bindings or an existing API object.

-When Wails-generated TypeScript bindings are adopted, place them behind the same feature API clients.
-Components should not import generated bindings directly, which keeps a generated-code change from spreading through the UI.
+Wails generates the low-level modules under `frontend/wailsjs/` during desktop development and production builds.
+Feature API clients wrap and type those generated modules; components do not import them directly.
+Do not edit the generated files, and do not recreate a hand-written global binding list.

 ## Mutation/query state: no RTK Query yet